-We require staff members and volunteers to report abuse, misconduct and violations as specified in Vertical Adventures' Individual Protection Handbook.
-To do so, staff members and/or volunteers should have a basic understanding of sexual abuse, sexual abusers and 'grooming' behavior.
+We require staff members and volunteers to report abuse, misconduct and violations as specified in 5.Life's Individual Protection Handbook.
+To do so, staff members and/or volunteers should have a basic understanding of sexual abuse, sexual abusers, and 'grooming' behavior.

-Accordingly, all supervisors and managers as well as staff members and volunteers who work directly with youth are required to have completed awareness training concerning misconduct within the previous 2 years before performing services for Vertical Adventures.
-This training consists of
+Accordingly, all supervisors and managers as well as staff members and volunteers who work directly with youth are required to have completed awareness training concerning misconduct within the previous 2 years before performing services for 5.Life.
+This training consists of:

-- Successful completion the SafeSport Online Training.4 The certificate of the SafeSport Training will be stored in Vertical Adventures staff documents - Reading Vertical Adventures' Individual Protection Policy Handbook and signing a statement confirming that they have read and understood that handbook.
-This statement will be stored in Vertical Adventures' staff files.
+- Successful completion the SafeSport Online Training.4 The certificate of the SafeSport Training will be stored in 5.Life staff documents - Reading 5.Life's Individual Protection Policy Handbook and signing a statement confirming that they have read and understood that handbook.
+This statement will be stored in 5.Life's staff files.